whiteknight16/Stock-Alert/readme.md

+Sends the stock alert of selected stock each time you run it

 Use your own api keys in place of api keys you can get them by signing in to given sites themselves

 Use to and from numbers accordingly